 “My task is not to debate whether I’m a Jew or not, but to figure out what kind of Jew I am.
 For me, finding a secular Jewish community with progressive politics fits my version of that identity.”

 Parent Participation in the Shule

 Parents are encouraged to attend Sunday morning activities while the children are in class.
-Among the various learning and community-building activities is the Parent Circle, where parents share ideas and resources.
+Among the various learning and community-building activities is the Parent Circle, a four-times-a-year gathering on Shule mornings where parents can get to know each other through disucssions relevant to the Shule curriculum and community.
 The Kumzitz Bagel Brunches, featuring guest speakers and adult education courses, are also held while Shule is in session.
 Parents are encouraged to join their children during the school year for two family brunches, holiday parties, field trips and in-class projects.